-Healthcare and pharmaceutical consulting: Overview
+Healthcare and pharmaceutical consultancy: An Overview

-- Product perishability.
+- Product short life span.

 - Regulatory compliance across many different borders.